Salad Days

 My dough yielded this crusty loaf of bread, and thin-crust cheesy pizza.
 The topping is just cheese (FlashFood, the other half from the pie a few nights ago) and onion, with homemade sauce.

 I made another romaine salad tonight.
 Bagged salad is allegedly a waste of money, but when I buy whole heads, I discard a lot too.
 Sometimes that goes into stock, but often it ends up as compost.
-So I am not so sure the pre-washed bagged stuff it that foolish.
+So I am not so sure the pre-washed bagged stuff is that foolish.
 Tonight's salad had a few unconventional but extra healthy ingredients.
 For fiber, I chopped one heart of palm and also added in about a dozen Lupini beans.
 For meat, I cut up chunks of Perdue chicken strips.
 They are the ones that come in a bag already cooked.
 They were FlashFood and in the freezer for a couple of months.
 It is topped with grated Asiago cheese, dressed with fresh lemon vinaigrette and a squirt of Caesar dressing.
 This was the perfect summer al fresco dinner.

 What unconventional ingredients are you adding to salads?
 I like new ideas!